Home · bathroom

 Step 3: Remove the old valve and prep the pipes

 Photograph all existing connections before touching anything.
 Label the hot and cold supply lines with tape immediately — crossed lines after reassembly are a common and annoying mistake.
 Disconnect supply lines with two wrenches (one holds the pipe, one turns the fitting).
 For soldered joints, heat with a torch while pulling the pipe free.
+If you're not comfortable soldering, call a plumber for this step.
 Clean copper ends with sandcloth until shiny.
 Measure the old valve depth — the new one must sit at the same depth for the trim plate to fit flush.

 ⚠️ Warning: Wear heat-resistant gloves when working with a torch.
 Keep a fire extinguisher within reach.